A new project to record the wartime memorials of Paris and create a visual art installation onto the Pantheon walls

 by IAN REED – 05 January 2021

-PLEASE NOTE: due to COVID restrictions the opening of the exhibition has been changed to September 16, 17 & 18 – appearing nightly from 8pm until midnight.
+PLEASE NOTE: The opening of the exhibition at the Pantheon in Paris will take place on September 16, 17 & 18 – appearing nightly from 8pm until midnight.

 Place de l’Opéra, Paris – August 1944

 From their studios near to Opéra Garnier in Central Paris, a group of young graphic artists led by Philip Apeloig became fascinated by the styles and artistic variances of the numerous plaques around their city.

 They were astonished to find that there was no register of the hundreds of stone and metal memorials marking the extraordinary events 77 years ago.
 So they took it upon themselves to photograph and record over 1500 examples from the 1939-1945 period.

 Studio Apeloig photographing a memorial plaque in Paris

 But the project did not finish there, and new plans to build upon this extensive work are being prepared for a new type of art installation in 2021.

 People are getting involved to ensure that the events which happened in today’s busy streets during World War 2 continue to be remembered and research into the backgrounds of the simple words etched in these cold stones detail the events and personal sacrifices behind them.